 Promoting international collaboration

-We have always publicly supported the development of a World Health Organisation (WHO) Protocol to eliminate illicit trade in tobacco products.
+We have always publicly supported the development of a World Health Organization (WHO) Protocol to eliminate illicit trade in tobacco products.

 In November 2012, after more than five years of negotiations, the Protocol to Eliminate Illicit Trade in Tobacco Products was unanimously adopted by the delegates of the Parties to the WHO’s Framework Convention on Tobacco Control (FCTC).